klantle/watchdogs/README.md

 #### Installation Steps

-> Just drag and drop.
+> Just drag this into your terminal and run it.

 ```yaml
 # 1. Update package lists